-Man-Ching Donald Yu (b.1980) is a prolific and versatile composer whose music has been actively performed internationally.
+Man-Ching Donald Yu is a prolific composer whose music has been actively performed globally.
 The style of his recent music is characterized by the blending of post-impressionistic gestures, micropolyphonic techniques, and Chinese colors while being acclaimed by Fanfare Magazine as "forming an arresting and personal intermixing of tonal and atonal languages, with the musical colors and gestures of his native country infiltrating the mix."
-His orchestral works are described as "powerful," "passionate tones," "textures show a highly skilled hand at work, and the dramatic thrust is palpable," and "taut new symphonic voice."

-Apart from mainly being a composer, Yu remains as an active performer.
+Apart from mainly being a composer, he remains as an active performer.
 Since early ages, he performed a diverse repertoire and at the age of 16 he made his debut twice as a concert pianist with Pan Asia Symphony Orchestra and also earned a Licentiate Diploma (L.R.S.M.) in piano performance from the Royal Schools of Music.
 He has also collaborated with numerous vocalists and instrumentalists, premiering his own compositions as a pianist on stages locally and overseas.
-His interpretation of his own pieces is acclaimed by critics as "prowess at the keyboard" (Fanfare).
-Recently, Yu also appeared as a conductor conducting various ensembles, orchestras, and choir in public; from 2012 fall, he is the co-director of the HKIEd Orchestra.
+Recently, he also appeared as a conductor conducting various ensembles, orchestras, and choir in public; from 2012 fall, he is the co-director of the HKIEd Orchestra.
 As a lecturer, starting from 2007 he taught music theory and composition at various tertiary institutions including the Hong Kong Baptist University, the Community College of the City University of Hong Kong, and the Hong Kong Institute of Education.